thesuhas/CS302-SE-Notes/Unit 3/Software Configuration Management.md

 **Eg**: Code files, manuals, system configurations, drivers for tests, etc.

 - Large projects can have thousands of entities that can be uniquely identified and brought under configuration management.

+As not all items are under SCM, leads to two challenges:

+- **Selection**: Need to select the right configuration items.
+Some items need to be maintained for software lifetime.
+- **Timing** (when to place under SCM): Too early leads to too much bureaucracy.
+Too late leads to too much chaos.

+### SCM Directories

+- **Programmer's Directory (IEEE Dynamic)**: Library for holding newly **created or modified** software entities.
+Controlled **only** by the programmer.
+- **Master Directory (IEEE Controlled)**: Manages current baseline(s) and changes to them.
+Entry is controlled and has to be verified.
+Changes **must** be authorised.
+- **Software Repository (IEEE Static)**: Archive for baselines released.
+Copies will be made available to requesting organisations.

+### Baselines

+**Baseline** is a specification/product that has been formally reviewed and agreed upon and serves as the basis for further development.
+Can only be changed through formal change control procedures.

+- **Baseline A**: APIs have been completely defined, bodies of methods need to be filled.
+- **Baseline B**: methods have been implemented and tested.